Direct electrical modulation of surface response in a single plasmonic nanoresonator: Conclusion

-\textbf{Funding:} T.\,F. acknowledges funding by the Volkswagen Foundation via an ‘Experiment!’ grant (95869), by the Marie Sk\l{}odowska-Curie Actions (MSCA) individual fellowship project PoSHGOAT (project- id 837928) and participation in CA19140 (FIT4NANO), supported by COST (European Cooperation in Science and Technology).
+\textbf{Acknowledgments.} T.\,F. acknowledges funding by the Volkswagen Foundation via an ‘Experiment!’ grant (95869), by the Marie Sk\l{}odowska-Curie Actions (MSCA) individual fellowship project PoSHGOAT (project- id 837928) and participation in CA19140 (FIT4NANO), supported by COST (European Cooperation in Science and Technology).
 B.\,H.\,gratefully acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy through the Würzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter ct.qmat (EXC 2147, Project ID ST0462019) as well as through a regular project (HE5618/10-1) and a Reinhard Koselleck project (HE5618/6-1).
 The Volkswagen foundation is acknowledged for funding via research grant 93437-1.
 N.\,A.\,M. is a VILLUM Investigator supported by VILLUM FONDEN (Grant No.\,16498).
-The Center for Polariton-driven Light--Matter Interactions (POLIMA) is funded by the Danish National Research Foundation (Project No.\,DNRF165). \textbf{Author contributions:} L.\,Z. conceived the idea and designed the experiment.
-J.\,M. fabricated the structures and performed the SEM measurements.
-R.\,K. and L.\,Z. built and optimized the electro-optical setup.
-L.\,Z. performed the electro-optical experiments.
-N.\,A.\,M. provided the derivation of the $d$-parameter perturbations.
-C.\,W. performed the DFT calculations.
-L.\,Z. conducted the FEM simulations.
-L.\,Z. analyzed the data and drafted the manuscript with input from all the authors.
-B.\,H. and T.\,F. supervised the project. \textbf{Competing interests:} The authors declare that they have no competing interest. \textbf{Data and materials availability:} All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.
+The Center for Polariton-driven Light--Matter Interactions (POLIMA) is funded by the Danish National Research Foundation (Project No.\,DNRF165).